 When preparing for the MCAT, most people can see the reason for needing to know Biology and General Chemistry because they are considered essential for practicing medicine.
 A case can also been made for learning Organic Chemistry and Physics since they are the basis for biological molecules and the processes which run the body.
 Hands down the biggest complaints that I hear are about the Verbal Reasoning section.
 Everyone wants to know: “How does my Verbal Reasoning score show my ability to be a good physician?” or “How does analyzing a passage about poetry make …Read more

 In our last two articles, we’ve introduced several tips and schedules to help you find study time in your packed premed schedule.
 Now, in our final entry of the Ideal MCAT Study Schedule series we are going to discuss the best way to approach your study materials to get the most out of those precious study sessions.

-Looking back on the sample schedules we discussed last time, you should note that we are trying to get in at least 20 hours of studying a week; at some point during those 20 hours, you should try to fit in at least:…Read more
+Looking back on the sample schedules we discussed last time, you should note that we are trying to get in at least 20 hours of studying a week; at some point during those 20 hours, you should try to …Read more